rqlite/rqlite/README.md

 ## Performance
 rqlite replicates SQLite for fault-tolerance.
 It does not replicate it for performance.
 In fact performance is reduced somewhat due to the network round-trips.

 Depending on your machine (particularly its IO performance) and network, individual INSERT performance could be anything from 10 operations per second to more than 200 operations per second.
 However, by using the [bulk API](https://github.com/rqlite/rqlite/blob/master/DOC/BULK.md), transactions, or both, throughput will increase significantly, often by 2 orders of magnitude.
-This speed-up is due to the way SQLite works.
+This speed-up is due to the way Raft and SQLite work.
 So for high throughput, execute as many operations as possible within a single transaction.

 ### In-memory databases
 By default rqlite uses an [in-memory SQLite database](https://www.sqlite.org/inmemorydb.html) to maximise performance.
 In this mode no actual SQLite file is created and the entire database is stored in memory.
 If you wish rqlite to use an actual file-based SQLite database, pass `-on-disk` to rqlite on start-up.